ZahraMirzaei/online-shop/README.md

 ![ZiShop](public/images/logo.png)

 An E-commerce site template, implemented with [Next.js](https://nextjs.org/) and [TypeScript](https://www.typescriptlang.org/).
 Styled with [TailwindCSS](https://tailwindcss.com/).
 This is one of my portfolios, but I would be pleased if these codes helped others, so I published it as an open-source project. feel free to explore it, and if you need help, ask me.
 I would respond as soon as possible.\
-If you mind support me, please create <strong>Pull request</strong> and give <strong>star⭐</strong> to this repository.
+To support me, please create <strong>Pull request</strong> and give <strong>star⭐</strong> to this repository.
 Thanks for your support ❤

 <p>